spatie/laravel-fractal/README.md

 Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards will get published on the open source page on our website.
+All received postcards are publish [on our company website](https://spatie.be/en/opensource/postcards).

 ## Install